 The Mortgage Store can help you determine which lenders may be suitable for your current situation.

 Again, this depends on market conditions, as well as the lender you approach and your own personal circumstances.
 A general rule is that you can borrow up to four times your annual salary, but with a good credit profile, you could borrow as much as five times your salary.

 Even this begs the question of what is considered salary.
 Some lenders will take benefits, dividends, investment income, and even overseas income into account; others will not.

 If you are applying for a mortgage with your partner, you can expect to borrow anywhere from three to five times your joint salary.

-One of our advisors will be able to look at your income and expenditure, as well as details of your credit report, and determine the most likely borrowing limits.
+One of our advisers will be able to look at your income and expenditure, as well as details of your credit report, and determine the most likely borrowing limits.

 Will I Need A Deposit?